AvistoTelecom/pg_backctl/README.md

   - `AWS_REGION`
 - The backup must be performed by pg_basebackup
 - Backup must be gunziped
-- Logged to the registry where odo is storred or you already have the image localy
+- Logged to the registry where pg_backctl is stored or you already have the image locally
-- The volume names are the same as defined in the compose file (not the one given by docker volume ls e.g. just `db`, not `odo_db`)
+- The volume names are the same as defined in the compose file (not the one given by docker volume ls e.g. just `db`, not `project_db`)

 # Usage
 ```bash